mwolff31/signal_preference/README.md

 # Signal Strength Drives Feature Preference in CNN Image Classifiers

 This repository contains code to run experiments in the paper "Feature Signal Drives Feature Preference in CNN Image Classifiers."
 There are three subdirectories in this repository, the contents of which are described below.
-This code was tested using PyTorch 1.7 and the training script is adapted from the `torchvision` training script: https://github.com/pytorch/examples/blob/master/imagenet/main.py.
+This code was tested using PyTorch 1.7.

+IMPORTANT NOTICE: if you would like to perform the texture bias experiments, you must first download the stimuli (silhouettes and style-transfer images) from https://github.com/rgeirhos/texture-vs-shape.
+Place the folders containing the silhouettes and style-transfer images into a folder called `stimuli` and place this folder in the texture_bias subdirectory.

 ## Synthetic Pairs Matrix